 “Iran is having an ‘existential demographic crisis’…and we’re running out of Italians,” he adds.
 The average Iranian woman had seven children in 1962 and just 1.7 today.
 Italy faces a similar scenario; Galloway’s humorous suggestions for Italy include showing porn 24/7 and making condoms illegal.

-A few other interesting facts:
+A few other interesting points:

 • In 2050, there will be 834,000 centenarians in the U.S.